 Heritage Park's newest exhibit tells the story of influential women in Canadian history.
 This replica of Nellie McClung’s home will be used to share the stories of the famous 5 group of Albertan women and other women in Canadian History.
 The centre will initially feature the story of 5 brave, persistent and victorious Albertan women - Nellie McClung, Irene Parlby, Louise McKinney, Henrietta Muir Edwards and Emily Murphy - who petitioned and won the right for women to be considered “Persons” under the British North America Act in 1929.

-Celebrating 100 years of the right to vote in Alberta!
+Celebrating over 100 years of the right to vote in Alberta!

 In 1916, women were given the vote provincially in Manitoba, Saskatchewan, and Alberta.